Hyperdrama: Background

 The album title was first announced on 18 January 2024.
 In a statement released with the official album announcement a week later, Justice said that "Disco/funk and electronic music at large have always been core elements of the music we make as Justice.
 In Hyperdrama, we make them coexist, but not in a peaceful way.
 We like this idea of making them fight a bit for attention."
 In regards to "One Night/All Night", they elaborated that it "oscillates between pure electronic music and pure disco but you never really get the two at the same time", and wanted it to sound like a "disco iteration of Kevin Parker".
 On "Incognito", the duo said they "had to unlearn everything" they knew about song structures when they started work on the album, which, according to them, was "very refreshing".

+The band discussed the music production for Hyperdrama on Mix With The Masters.
+The majority of the sounds for the album came from the PPG Wave 2.2 synthesizer.
+The synthesizer was discovered while Gaspard Augé was recording his Escapades album in 2021.

 "Dear Alan" is a tribute to Alan Braxe and Chris Rainbow.
-De Rosnay stated, "It's more of an inside joke than anything, but in the realm of electronic music, he's been an inspiration for us from the beginning.
+Justice member Xavier de Rosnay stated, "It's more of an inside joke than anything, but in the realm of electronic music, he's been an inspiration for us from the beginning.
 He's always had this kind of melancholic thing to his music that a lot of other bands from the french touch first wave don't really have.
 For us, the [music] is more like shiny club music that's very euphoric.
 Alan Braxe was always a bit less dancey but a bit more melancholic and elegant in a way, and that touches us a lot more than straight dance music."
 The track uses a sample of "Dear Brian" by Chris Rainbow.
 The sampled song is a tribute to Brian Wilson of the Beach Boys.
 "For a long time, the working name of our track was 'Dear Brian' and when we had to give it a proper name, we were like [...] the vocal sample reminds us of Alan Braxe, let's call it Dear Alan.
 It's a way for us to pay tribute to Alan Braxe and also Chris Rainbow."

+Album title and art

+De Rosnay explained to Rolling Stone Australia that the title of the album came about when the duo 'wanted to forge a word that didn't exist.
+"Melodrama" had the right vibe — theatrical, over-the-top, full of story.
+That was the launchpad.
+Then it mutated: "melo" became "ultra," then "hyper."
+Suddenly it clicked — fast, high-pressure, cutting-edge.'
+The album art depicts the Justice cross symbol as "a transparent 3D casing that houses a macabre living entity."
+This version of the cross motif, which first appeared as a simple outline on their debut album Cross,' was designed by art director and Justice's long-time collaborator Thomas Jumin and itself took a year and a half to produce.